-You may be familiar with the terms first and third party data.
-But you might just smile and nod when somebody starts going on about second party data.
+You may be familiar with the terms first- and third-party data.
+But you might just smile and nod when somebody starts going on about second-party data.
 Or you may wonder which type of data can deliver the greatest ROI.
 Then this blog post is for you!
-In this post, I will break down the three types of data, explain what they mean, and help you understand the value to be gained by each data type.
+In this post, we will break down the three types of data, explain what they mean, and help you understand the value to be gained by each data type.

 - Site registration data - name, email, address, gender, etc